FREE Guide: Have a MISSION-MINDED 2010

 For the entire article on the Jews for Jesus website: “The Light of Hanukkah”

-Have a Mission-Minded Christmas . . .
+Have a Happy Hanukkah . . .

 Celebrating JESUS our LIGHT of the WORLD!